Death in service and life insurance

 As you generally don’t have to pay anything to receive death in service benefits, this still works out much cheaper than just taking out life insurance on its own with a payout of £500,000.

 It is important to note that, unlike some forms of life insurance, you can’t assign death in service benefits to mortgage repayments in the event of your death.
-Of course your family could use the cash received towards mortgage repayments, but you might be better off purchasing a decreasing term life insurance policy in addition in order to take care of your mortgage independently.
+Of course your family could use the cash received towards mortgage repayments, but you might want to consider purchasing a separate life insurance policy to take care of your mortgage independently.

 For the above reasons, opening up a life insurance policy to supplement your death in service pay-out is often a good idea.

-If you wish to do this, you should compare life insurance quotes with Money Expert to make sure that you’re getting the best deals on the market for your extra cover.
+If you wish to do this, you should compare life insurance quotes with Money Expert to make sure that you’re getting a deal for your extra cover that is suitable for your circumstances..